sled-rs/sled-rs.github.io/perf.md

 * CPU frequency scaling
   * CPUs will burst to high frequencies for short periods of time to make short tasks run quicker
-  * CPUs will cut dramatically lower their frequencies to use less power over time
+  * CPUs will lower their frequencies to use less power over time
-  * CPUs will cut dramatically lower their frequencies to generate less heat over time
+  * CPUs will lower their frequencies to generate less heat over time
   * did better compilation cause your CPU to heat up? your **better** code may run **slower** afterwards
   * is your laptop running on battery? **better** code may run **slower**
 * is the data you're reading from disk already in the OS pagecache?